 He currently serves on the boards of Indian subsidiaries of several multinational companies such as National Instruments and American Bureau of Shipping.
 He is a member of the Law Society of England & Wales, Chartered Institute of Arbitrators, London, as well as the Supreme Court Bar Association.
-He is a governing body member of Indian Council of Arbitration and a member of the managing committee and the Co-Chairman of Law & Justice Committee of PHD Chamber of Commerce in India.
-He is also a board member of TerraLex Inc., a global network of law firms with more than 19,000 attorneys in 100+ countries.
+He is a charter member of TiE, Delhi Chapter.
+He has served in board positions in TerraLex Inc., American Bar Association, PHD Chamber of Commerce and Indian Council of Arbitration.

 Mr Singhania holds bachelor’s degrees in commerce and law from Shri Ram College of Commerce and Campus Law Centre, Delhi University, respectively.
 He is admitted to practise law in India and England (solicitor of the Supreme Court of England and Wales).
-He is the former Vice Chairman of the Asia Pacific Committee of the American Bar Association.
+He has authored two books on legal themes.

-Ms Ashu Suyash is the MD and CEO of CRISIL and is a member of the CRISIL Board.
+Ms Ashu Suyash is the MD and CEO of CRISIL.
 She also serves as a member of the Operating Committee for S&P Global.
-Ms Suyash leads CRISIL's Indian and global businesses, steering its efforts to deliver high quality analytics, opinions and solutions to corporations, investors, financial institutions, policy makers and governments.
+Ms Suyash leads CRISIL’s Indian and global businesses, steering its efforts to deliver high quality analytics, opinions and solutions to corporations, investors, financial institutions, policy makers and governments.
 Ms Suyash has spent 30+ years in the financial services sector.

 Prior to joining CRISIL in 2015, she served as the CEO of L&T Investment Management Limited and L&T Capital Markets Limited.
 From 2003 to 2012, she was the Country Head and MD of Fidelity’s Indian mutual fund business, which she helped set up.